How to Align Distributed Content Teams Around a Shared Strategy

 Note: This principle extends to agency partnerships.
 Kasey emphasizes the importance of shared ownership when partnering with external teams: “If their goals mirror your goals, you’ll both be working toward the same thing.
 Agency partners need to become strategic partners — not just order takers.”

 The best collaborations, whether internal or external, start with mutual clarity, shared context, and aligned incentives.
+When your distributed team includes long-running freelance contributors, the collaboration blueprint for content partners covers how to share strategy with them so they operate more like teammates than vendors.

 After setting success metrics, share monthly dashboards or post-launch summaries highlighting what content resonated, where traffic spiked, and which formats drove conversions.
 Even a quick “This got picked up in sales calls” gives contributors useful feedback.